Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 If the bleeding happens toward the end of the gestation period, that could mean that your cat is going into labor and is ready to give birth.

-Cystitis is a condition that affects your cat’s bladder and urinary tract.
-It is similar to having a urinary tract infection which can cause your cat to leak urine with blood in it.
+It is similar to having a urinary tract infection which can cause your cat to leak urine and blood in it.

-Fleas are really tiny but you can spot them as little moving black dots on your cat.
-Look out for flea dirt too which is essentially flea poo.
+If your kitty has fleas, you can spot them as little moving black dots on your cat.
+Look out for flea dirt too which is essentially flea droppings.

 This medication will only enter the surface of your cat’s skin and eliminate the fleas when they feed on your cat.